These Dr Pepper Baked Beans are a sweet and delicious side dish that’s ready in less than an hour! Perfect for BBQ’s and game day parties!

 When most people think of Maine and food, they think of lobster or blueberries.
 While those two things are iconic for our state, it’s the baked beans that are CLASSIC Maine.
-Growing up, the weekends were always filled with baked bean suppers at the grange hall, it was a part of life and a family tradition.
-And one of these days I’m going to track down my grandfather’s baked bean recipe.
+Growing up, the weekends were always filled with baked bean suppers at the Grange hall, it was a part of life and a family tradition.
+And one of these days I’m going to track down my grandfather’s baked beans recipe.

 Traditionally, they’re called Bean-Hole Beans and they’re baked in a cast iron pot in the ground.
 But it’s November and the ground is getting ready to freeze and most individuals don’t feel like digging a hole to put their dinner in!
 So today I’m doing a bit of a twist on the down-home classic.

 What I love most about these baked beans is that it’s a super fast recipe in comparison to the traditional cooking method.
-Instead of the 18 to 24 hours it take to cook baked beans from scratch, we’re going to knock it down to just 40 minutes!
+Instead of the 18 to 24 hours, it takes to cook baked beans from scratch, we’re going to knock it down to just 40 minutes!
 Sound good?
 Plus, when you have a great and quick recipe in your pocket, you’re always prepared!

 But if you’re looking for a recipe that’s quick and delicious, go for this one.
 With the addition of Dr Pepper and it’s 23 flavors to the recipe, we’re able to make up for any flavor we might have lost from speeding up the cooking process!
 What’s your favorite way to make baked beans?

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 small yellow onion, diced
+- 1 small yellow onion diced

-- ½ tsp garlic powder
+- 1/2 teaspoon garlic powder

-- 2 - 15 oz. cans cannellini beans, drained and rinsed
+- 2 15 oz. cans cannellini beans drained and rinsed

-- 1 cup Dr Pepper, divided
+- 1 cup Dr Pepper divided

-- ⅓ cup molasses
+- 1/3 cup molasses

-- 2 tsp ground mustard powder
+- 2 teaspoons ground mustard

-- ¼ cup light brown sugar
+- 1/4 cup light brown sugar

-- 1 tsp Worchestershire sauce
+- 1 teaspoon Worchestershire sauce

-- 2 tbsp ketchup
+- 2 tablespoons ketchup

-- ¼ scant salt
+- 1/4 teaspoon salt

-- dash of black pepper
+- 1/8 teaspoon black pepper

 - Preheat oven to 350 degrees F.